 Fire Location (Origin) points are entered through CAD systems and any changes should always be made through the CAD.

-AICC/AFS manages a fire perimeter dataset for Alaska.
+AFS GIS manages a comprehensive Fire History (points and polygons) dataset for Alaska.
 It is the responsibility of the Protecting Agency to ensure that periodic fire perimeter data is submitted for all ongoing fires ten (10) acres or greater.
 Jurisdictional and Protecting Agencies will negotiate timelines for fire surveillance and perimeter updates.
-Alaska Wildland Fire Perimeter Submission GuideAll Alaska fire perimeters should be submitted to AICC/AFS using the current process described in the Perimeter Submission Guide available at .
-AICC/AFS will ensure that all approved perimeters are uploaded to the National Incident Feature Service.
-Even IMTs that are interacting with the National Incident Feature Service must submit perimeters directly to AICC/AFS.
-Once approved, the current AICC/AFS perimeter should be considered the definitive perimeter source for an incident.
+Close coordination is necessary between Protecting Units, Jurisdictional Units, IMTs, and AFS GIS staff to ensure perimeter data remains synced between the National Incident Feature Service (NIFS) and the Digital Atlas Perimeters dataset.
+For more information, refer to the Alaska Wildland Fire Perimeter Submission Guide.

-Final fire perimeters are due 15 days after a fire is called out so that they can be included in the final fire report and added to the AICC Fire History dataset.
+Within 15 days of a fire being called out the final perimeter for fires larger than 10 acres will be loaded into the National Incident Feature Service.
 Fire location and perimeter updates may still be submitted after final fire reports have been certified however close coordination between the Protecting Agency, the Jurisdictional Agency and AICC/AFS GIS is essential.
 Updates to fire location and perimeter data submitted after January 1 may not be included in Fire History datasets until the following year.

 Photographs